With UV pool systems for your pool

 UV System Service Questions

-A. As pool water is circulated through the wet reactor chamber of the Ultra UV and UV-C50 systems, one or more UV-C germicidal lamps contained in the reactor(s) expose the pool water containing bacteria, viruses, algae spores, pathogens and microorganisms, to the high intensity light waves emitted by the UV-C lamp(s).
+A. As pool water is circulated through the wet reactor chamber of the Ultra UV or the UV-C50 system, one or more UV-C germicidal lamps contained in the reactor(s) expose the pool water containing bacteria, viruses, algae spores, pathogens and microorganisms, to the high intensity light waves emitted by the UV-C lamp(s).
 This causes the DNA of these pathogens to be disrupted and unable to multiply.
 Without the ability to multiply, these pathogens die and are rendered harmless.
 It is easy to understand that bacteria laden water enters the reactor, and drinking quality water leaves the reactor back to the pool.
 Consult the Technical link for a more technical explanation of this process.
 (Note: While drinking quality water exits the Ultra UV pool sanitizer and the UV-C50 sanitizer, it is not intended for use in sanitizing drinking water and should not be used as such.
 Drinking water sanitizers have different technical requirements (alarms, etc) then do swimming pool UV systems).
 For more information click here.

 A. As noted in the first question and answer, the Ultra UV pool sanitizer and the UV-C50 UV sanitizer treats the water as it passes through the reactor chamber of the system.
 When organic materials, such as skin scrapings, urine, sweat, bird droppings, dust etc. enter the pool, there must be a low level of sanitizer present to treat the pool water until it reaches the UV reactor.
 Owners of UV systems report sanitizing chemical reductions of 50%-70% in many cases.
 Chemicals for control of pH, and other chemicals the pool owner may have used prior to the installation of their UV system should still be followed, as the Ultra UV system and UV-C50 system imparts nothing into the pool water when killing bacteria in the pool water.
 This is a real plus over alternate sanitizing methods that add chemicals to the pool water during the sanitization process.